 The Plan was established, and is sponsored and administered by the Board, under authority of Article X, Section 10.1.6 of the Charter of the City and County of Denver, Colorado.
 The Plan document provides for periodic Board contributions at actuarially determined amounts sufficient to accumulate the necessary assets to pay benefits when due.
 The Board's funding policy during 2014 and in prior years provided for periodic Board contributions of at least the actuarially required contribution (ARC) sufficient to accumulate the necessary assets to pay benefits when due.
 On August 28, 2013, the Board adopted the Employees' Retirement Plan Funding Policy effective for 2015 and future years.
 The policy defines the objectives of the Board in funding the benefits to be paid by the Plan.
 In accordance with the policy the Board will base its contributions to the Plan on Actuarially Determined Contributions (ADC) calculated annually by an independent actuary, using agreed upon methods and assumptions developed by the Actuarial Standards Board and specified in the funding policy.

-The Board made contributions totaling \$14.5 million during 2016 and 2015, in accordance with actuarial valuations performed as of January 1, 2016 and 2015, respectively.
+The Board made contributions totaling \$18.0 million and \$14.5 million in accordance with actuarial valuations performed as of January 1, 2017 and 2016, respectively.

 Prior to January 1, 1992, employees were required to contribute to the Plan.
 The Board amended the Plan to disallow further employee contributions and determined that all amounts previously contributed to the Plan by employees would be refunded, with interest at 5% per annum, upon termination or retirement.
-Payments of \$18,100 and \$28,000 were made in 2016 and 2015, respectively, for employees who had retired or were terminated during the respective year.
-As of December 31, 2016 and 2015, total remaining employee contributions including accrued interest was \$50,900 and \$65,400, respectively.
+Payments of \$23,100 and \$18,100 were made in 2017 and 2016, respectively, for employees who had retired or were terminated during the respective year.
+As of December 31, 2017 and 2016, total remaining employee contributions including accrued interest was \$35,800 and \$50,900, respectively.
 These amounts are not accrued as liabilities in the accompanying financial statements.